paviad/mandarin-blueprint-prop-customizer/readme.md

 ## Installation

 ### From Chrome Web Store (Recommended)
-Install the latest stable version directly from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) (search for "Mandarin Blueprint Prop Customizer").
+Install the latest stable version directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/canpihhofonencamgdapaeedbmailndn?utm_source=item-share-cb).

 ### From Source (Development)
 1. Clone or download this repository.